2006 Brickyard 400: Race

 Burton retained the lead on the lap-20 restart.
-On the lap, the third caution came out for Said who was hit at the rear of his car by Sorenson, causing Said to collide with a wall between turns three and four, and rested facing the opposite direction in the infield grass.
+On the lap, the third caution came out for Said who was hit at the rear of his car by Sorenson, causing Said to collide with the SAFER barrier between turns three and four, and rested facing the opposite direction in the infield grass.
 The race restarted four laps later with Burton still in first.
 Kahne and Biffle moved past Johnson to claim the second and third positions on the same lap.
 Just as NASCAR was about to trigger the second competition caution, Johnson's front-left tire went flat on lap 39, and he was worried about potential damage to his front-left fender.
 Johnson continued to drive slower than the rest of the field until the discarded rubber that was left on the track necessitated the fourth caution.
 Every driver (including Burton) chose to make pit stops for fuel during the caution.
 Kenny Wallace staggered his stop, enabling him to lead the 41st lap.
 As Johnson exited his pit stall, a fire ignited due to him burning fuel that spilt onto the concrete surface but safety crews quickly extinguished the blaze.
 Burton became the leader once more, and retained it at the restart on lap 45.
 Kahne dropped to eighth over the next three laps, while Johnson gained eight positions to run 30th by the 50th lap despite a visible left-front tire rub on his car.

-On lap 58, Jeremy Mayfield lost control of his car in turn two, and drifted up into the wall, triggering the fifth caution.
+On lap 58, Jeremy Mayfield lost control of his car in turn two due to an handling issue, and drifted up into the SAFER barrier, damaging his car's right-hand side and triggering the fifth caution.
 During the caution, some drivers, including Burton, made pit stops for tires and car adjustments.
 Vickers elected to have only two new tires at his stop, and assumed the lead for the restart on lap 61.
 Burton passed Vickers to get back the lead on the following lap.
 Vickers then lost second place to Harvick, before dropping to fifth when Kenseth and Edwards moved past him.
 Over laps 70 and 73, Harvick and his teammate Burton exchanged the first position before the battle ended with Harvick successfully taking the lead.
 He subsequently pulled away from Burton.
 Edwards moved ahead of Burton for second on the 77th lap as he was seeking to get closer to Harvick.
 Eight laps later, Burton was demoted to fourth when Kenseth overtook him.
 A sixth caution was needed on lap 86 when debris was located in turn three's high groove.
 The entire field chose to make pit stops for tires and car adjustments under the caution.
 Edwards fell from second to eighth because his stop was problematic as his crew could not correctly fit a lug nut for his front-right tire.
 Harvick stayed in the lead at the lap 90 restart, and began to pull away from Kenseth.